We could soon get a cheaper, ad-supported Xbox Game Pass tier

-(Pocket-lint) - Microsoft is considering a cheaper, ad-supported tier for its Xbox Game Pass service... if users want it.
+Microsoft is considering a cheaper, ad-supported tier for its Xbox Game Pass service... if users want it.

 That's according to an "official survey" that was reportedly sent to some Xbox owners, asking whether they would be willing to pay less for a version of Game Pass that strips out some features, and adds commercials when starting a game.